spotinst/terraform-provider-spotinst/docs/resources/ocean_aws_launch_spec.md

       * `memory_per_unit` - (Optional) Optionally configure the amount of memory (MiB) to allocate for each headroom unit.
 * `scheduling_shutdown_hours` - (Optional) Used to specify times that the nodes in the virtual node group will be taken down.
     * `time_windows` - (Required ) The times that the shutdown hours will apply.
     * `is_enabled` - (Optional) Flag to enable or disable the shutdown hours mechanism.
-When False, the mechanism is deactivated, and the virtual node group remains in its current state.
+When `false`, the mechanism is deactivated, and the virtual node group remains in its current state.
 * `instance_metadata_options` - (Optional) Ocean instance metadata options object for IMDSv2.
     * `http_tokens` - (Required) Determines if a signed token is required or not.
 Valid values: `optional` or `required`.
     * `http_put_response_hop_limit` - (Optional) An integer from 1 through 64.
 The desired HTTP PUT response hop limit for instance metadata requests.
 The larger the number, the further the instance metadata requests can travel.